uvlvd/Metamodels/README.md

 # Lua Parsing using Xtext 2.37
-Lua parser and serializer implemented with Xtext implementing the syntax described in the [Lua 5.2 Reference Manual](https://www.lua.org/manual/5.2/manual.html#9).
+Lua parser and serializer implemented with Xtext following the Lua grammar as described in the [Lua 5.2 Reference Manual](https://www.lua.org/manual/5.2/manual.html#9).
 This project was originally based on the grammar from the [Melange Project](http://melange.inria.fr/), but has since been completely overhauled according to the reference manual linked above as well as some ideas from the [Ometa Lua-grammar implementation](https://github.com/progranet/OMeta.Lua).

-The grammar was tested using the [lua 5.2 test suite](https://www.lua.org/tests/).
+The parser was tested using the [lua 5.2 test suite](https://www.lua.org/tests/), see the package `org.xtext.lua.tests`.

 ## Setup
 In order to run this project, you'll need Eclipse Modeling Tools version 2022-09 with Xtext (tested with version 2.37.0) installed from the marketplace.
 Java 11 needs to be selected via "Window - Preferences - Java - Installed JREs".